Hello Surgeon

 Quadriceps Active Test

-Quadriceps Active Test is used to evaluate the posterior cruciate ligament injury at the knee joint.
+Quadriceps Active Test (also called the Active Drawer Test) is used to evaluate the posterior cruciate ligament injury at the knee joint.
 This test works by contractions of the quadriceps being transmitted to the tibial tubercle via the patella and the patellar tendon.

 How do you perform the Quadriceps Active Test?